Fairness via Independence: A (Conditional) Distance Covariance Framework: Distance Covariance and Conditional Distance Covariance

 When using empirical (conditional) distance covariance as a substitute for (conditional) distance covariance in such scenarios, there is no direct guidance on the above convergence.
 The reason is that the convergence properties of empirical estimators heavily rely on the sample size.
 In mini-batch training, the mini-batch size ($n_b$) represents the effective sample size used for parameter updates.
 As $n_b$ is small compared to the total dataset, the convergence behavior may differ from the traditional almost sure convergence or convergence in probability.
 In the following, we will estimate the probability that the empirical (conditional) distance covariance and the population (conditional) distance covariance are sufficiently close in terms of sample size.
 Thus, it will be easy to control sample size while considering the error rate given.

 The following theorems establish the results of convergence in probability about the sample size, which indicate approximately what batch size is necessary to achieve the desired level of accuracy. \begin{theorem}[Convergence of DC in probability] Let $\mathbf Y\in\mathbb{R}^p$ and $\mathbf Z\in\mathbb{R}^q$ be two sub-Gaussian random vectors and $Y=[Y_1,\cdots,Y_n]$, $Z=[Z_1,\cdots,Z_n]$ be the sample matrices.
-For any $\epsilon>0$, there exist positive constants $C$ and $C_\epsilon$ such that
+For any $\epsilon>0$, we have